CRTC decision on MVNO access sets rules between regional players, incumbents

 While the October 19th decision maintains that requirement, it also establishes several other details of MVNO access.
 You can access the entire decision here, but we’ll tackle some of the standouts below.

 First, the CRTC denied various provisions restricting MVNO eligibility based on minimum spectrum holdings and other spectrum-related issues.
-However, regional wireless carriers seeking MVNO elibility must still register as a wireless carrier with the Commission, have a home public mobile network somewhere in Canada, and actively offer mobile wireless services to retail customers.
+However, regional wireless carriers seeking MVNO eligibility must still register as a wireless carrier with the Commission, have a home public mobile network somewhere in Canada, and actively offer mobile wireless services to retail customers.
 Moreover, the CRTC expanded eligibility to regional wireless carriers that hold local telephone spectrum licences.

 The CRTC also decided that the MVNO access service should be considered an extension of a regional carrier’s home network.
 Aside from reducing complexity, this would make the home network and MVNO access available to all end users and eliminate the need to distinguish between home network and MVNO access users.